car251290/Dashboard-React/README.md

 Third-party APIs that allow developers to incorporate functionality in sites from other content providers, such as Twitter or Facebook.
 Third-party frameworks and libraries that you can apply to HTML to accelerate the work of building sites and applications.

+Introducing JavaScript objects

+In JavaScript, most things are objects, from core JavaScript features like arrays to the browser APIs built on top of JavaScript.
+You can even create your own objects to encapsulate related functions and variables into efficient packages and act as handy data containers.
+The object-based nature of JavaScript is important to understand if you want to go further with your knowledge of the language, therefore we've provided this module to help you.
+Here we teach object theory and syntax in detail, then look at how to create your own objects.

 ## React.js
 JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement()  and/or appendChild() methods.